bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

 ![](/img/enforced-saml-sso.jpg)

-{% include message_box.html type="note" title="SAML SSO on Bitrise" content=" If you'd like to learn more about SAML SSO on Bitrise, check out our [SAML SSO in Organizations](/team-management/organizations/saml-sso-in-organizations/) guide."%}
+{% include message_box.html type="note" title="Signing up to Bitrise with SAML SSO" content=" If you’d like to learn more about SAML SSO on Bitrise, in particular, how to sign up to Bitrise with an Organization's SAML SSO, check out our [SAML SSO in organizations guide](/team-management/organizations/saml-sso-in-organizations/#signing-up-to-bitrise-with-saml-sso). "%}

 {% include banner.html banner_text="Set up Azure AD SSO!" url="https://app.bitrise.io/me/profile#/overview" button_text="Go to your organization" %}